 Too Many Liquid Calories

-Fresh from the gym you go to JAMBA JUICE for a huge smoothie with tons of excess sugar and calories, many can go up to 800 calories.
-Know what you are ordering, an effective smoothie should include a non fat dairy like yogurt or soy milk and fresh fruit, no added fruit juices.
+Fresh from the gym you order a huge smoothie with tons of excess sugar and calories, many can go up to 800 calories.
+Know what you are ordering, an effective smoothie should include a non fat dairy like yogurt or soy milk and fresh fruit (great source of fiber), no added fruit juices.

 Your best bet is making one at home, so you can control the contents.
 Sports drinks are another unneeded calorie bust.
 All those sugar waters on the market are a waste and can be substituted with a variety of crystal lite packets of your choosing.